zz0116/leetcode/README.md

 - Purpose: To record the code I wrote to solve the problems.

-- Many solutions just met the conditions of being accepted.
+- Many solutions just met the conditions of being accepted, it's not so good.